-The growth rate we've assumed for the Multi-Asset Fund is shown below.
+The growth rates we've assumed for each fund that the Multi-Asset 5 Year 25% Cash Lifestyle Profile invests in are shown below.
 This rate has been adjusted to take into account the effect of inflation.

 When a negative sign is shown in front of a growth rate it means that the assumed return on the investment will not keep pace with inflation.
 In other words, the 'buying power' of your fund will decrease.